Accounting courses

 A postgraduate diploma (PGDip) or Masters degree can also provide a shortcut to some of the most renowned professional accounting qualifications.

-The MSc Accounting and Finance with CIMA at Queen Margaret University enables you to achieve the CIMA Advanced Diploma in Management Accounting while providing the maximum (11) exemptions from CIMA certificate, operational and management level exams.
+The one-year full-time MSc Accounting and Finance with CIMA at Queen Margaret University enables you to achieve the CIMA Advanced Diploma in Management Accounting while providing the maximum (11) exemptions from CIMA certificate, operational and management level exams.

 Search all Masters degrees in accounting and finance.